-The new rules come into effect from the 2023-2024 income year.
+The new rules were announced in the May 2021 Federal Budget and come into effect from the 2023-2024 income year.
 For June year-ends, the first year affected is therefore the year ending 30 June 2024.
+The requirement for self-assessing income tax exempt entities with an ABN to lodge a return will be established by the annual instrument made by the Commissioner of Taxation setting out the general requirement to lodge tax and other returns.

 Typically, organisations with December year-ends are "early balancers" and therefore will first need to lodge a return for the year ending 31 December 2023.
 The return forms will become available from 1 July 2024 and will need to be lodged by 31 October 2024.